 - Best For Seniors

 As you know, Greece has no shortage of amazing islands to visit.
-Did you know that there are actually more than 2,000 greek islands?
-Only about 200 of them are inhabited, so that narrows it down a bit, but still… I know how hard it can be to pick one to visit for your next holidays.
+Did you know that there are more than 2,000 Greek islands?
+Only about 200 are inhabited, which narrows it down a bit, but still… I know how hard it can be to pick one to visit for your next holiday.

 Santorini and Mykonos are the two most famous Greek islands and possibly the most beautiful ones.
-So, if you can actually visit them both, it would be even better, in my opinion but we all know sometimes there can only be money and time for one of them.
+So, if you can visit them both, it would be even better, in my opinion, but we all know sometimes there can only be money and time for one of them.

 Which one should it be?

-This is my comparison of the best greek islands Mykonos vs Santorini but obviously whatever I am mentioning in this post also applies to a Santorini vs Mykonos comparison.
+This is my comparison of the best Greek islands, Mykonos vs. Santorini, but obviously, whatever I mention in this post also applies to a Santorini vs. Mykonos comparison.

 Mykonos vs Santorini

-Both islands are amazing and I am sure you can have a great time in either one of them.
+Both islands are amazing, and I am sure you can have a great time on either.
 But let me get this straight to you:

-It’s not that you won’t have a good time in Mykonos, it’s just that Santorini is much more diverse and it has a truly unique landscape and more cute villages and towns overall.
-I have been to both places and I loved them both – for very different reasons.
-However, if you are struggling to decide, here is my detailed comparison guide to help you out a bit.
+It’s not that you won’t have a good time in Mykonos; it’s just that Santorini is much more diverse, has a truly unique landscape, and has more cute villages and towns overall.
+I have been to both places and loved them for very different reasons.
+However, if you are struggling to decide, here is my detailed comparison guide.

 🚕 Book Your Driver (Taxi) directly with booking.com’s large and safe platform of available certified drivers